 The first look

-DiCaprio shared the first photo from Once Upon a Time in Hollywood on his Instagram account in late June, offering the first peek at him and Pitt as their ’60s-era characters.
+A little more than a month earlier, DiCaprio shared the very first photo from Once Upon a Time in Hollywood on his own Instagram account, offering a preview of himself and Pitt portraying their ’60s-era characters.

-One thing the image makes certain is that there will no shortage of suede and denim in Tarantino’s upcoming film.
+One thing DiCaprio’s image makes certain is that there will no shortage of suede and denim in Tarantino’s upcoming film.

 From the West to the ‘Wood